 To take this one step further, it’s important to understand how rare these skills are when combined with one another.
 It’s not too often that someone has excellent problem-solving skills whilst also being a great communicator.
 You could find someone who has great self-resilience and is willing to ride out problems at work, but this may not come with excellent writing skills which are needed for documentation or reporting for instance.
 The more and more skills you possess the harder it is to find someone who can integrate and apply all of these to a novel setting.
 These core skills increase in value if you’re also able to pair them with other skills not listed here.
 Things like data analysis, domain specific knowledge, or other hard/technical skills needed for a role for instance.

 One of the main stumbling blocks PhDs or academics face when embarking on a career transition or moving away from academia is being able to communicate and articulate this effectively.
 Usually, PhDs spend too much time emphasising what their PhD was in exactly, what the key findings were and how this has contributed to research.
-Similarly, they may place too much focus on the number of publications they have – providing the full reference(s), impact factor(s), journal name(s), and the respective authors.
+Similarly, they may place too much focus on the number of publications they have – providing the full reference(s), impact factor(s), journal name(s), and the respective authors as opposed to attaching a publication portfolio.
 This ultimately takes up too much space on a recommended 2-page CV whilst not adding much value to people who work outside of academia.

 Simply having publications helps demonstrate your research and writing skills.
-If they want/need to know more about your publications, they’ll ask at an interview in which case you can provide the specific information here.
+If they want/need to know more about your publications, they’ll ask at an interview in which case you can provide the specific information then or send your publication portfolio across.
 The same also applies for grant awarding’s and other niche activities that you complete during your PhD.
-If you’re really concerned about cutting this out from your CV and applications, you can provide a supplementary file that lists all these additional contributions.
-This supplementary file should act more like a portfolio as opposed to your main job application.

 The most effective way to do this is to make use of what’s known as a skills CV (check out our free template if interested).
 This helps draw attention to your core skills, bringing them centre stage, helping to prevent them from being missed or overlooked by a potential employer.
 Positioning and marketing yourself in this way may feel quite unnatural.
 Typically, PhDs are taught to be hyper-specialised with an extremely niche focus in a specific subject.
 What gives you credibility in academia, isn’t the range of skills per se, it’s the depth of knowledge in a particular domain.
 Conversely, your best vehicle to achieve social mobility and employment outside of academia is to position yourself as a jack-of-all trades – not a specialist.
 This is your marketing piece.